safarahman9/cyber-sidekick/extension/README.md

-# Cyber Sidekick Browser Extension (free, unpacked)
+# Cyber Sidekick — Browser Extension (free, unpacked)

 This is a minimal browser extension shell.
-It doesn't duplicate any of the chat, diary, or scan logic, the popup just loads the live deployed PWA (`https://unique-khapse-3e711e.netlify.app/`) in an iframe.
+It doesn't duplicate any of the chat, diary, or scan logic — the popup just loads the live deployed PWA (`https://unique-khapse-3e711e.netlify.app/`) in an iframe.
 One codebase, two entry points: the website and the toolbar icon.